 About the submission

-People in prison and on probation who speak English as a second or additional language (ESL) face a number of language and cultural barriers which can impact their experience of prison and outcomes from rehabilitative interventions and resettlement services.
-The Bell Foundation submitted evidence to this consultation from ‘Language Barriers in the Criminal Justice System’, an exploratory piece of research resulting in a series of academic, policy, and practice-focused outputs.
+Victims of crime who speak English as a second or additional language (ESL) face language and cultural barriers in reporting a crime, achieving justice, and receiving the support needed to recover.
+The Bell Foundation submitted evidence to this consultation from ‘Language Barriers in the Criminal Justice System’, an exploratory piece of research resulting in a series of academic, policy, and practice-focused outputs, as well as from learning from funded partners delivering services on the frontline.

 Summary of recommendations:

-- Recommendation: Commissioners ensure that contracted language support providers meet a minimum standard of qualifications and experience: in all interactions with potential consequences, such as legal advice, adjudications, or critical healthcare appointments, interpreters must be highly qualified and experienced, holding a level 6 qualification in Public Service Interpreting and at least 400 hours of relevant experience.
-For more everyday interactions such as general appointments or engagement with the regime, interpreters should have a level 3 qualification in Community Interpreting.
+- Recommendation: Commissioners ensure that contracted language support providers meet a minimum standard of qualifications and experience: in all interactions with potential consequences, such as taking a victim’s statement, offering legal advice, or informing a victim of the outcome of a case, interpreters must be highly qualified and experienced, holding a level 6 qualification in Public Service Interpreting and at least 400 hours of relevant experience.
+For more everyday interactions such as general interactions and updates, interpreters should have a level 3 qualification in Community Interpreting.